 Later, 2541 became home to Twin/Tone Records — the indie label with a roster including the Replacements, Soul Asylum, the Suburbs, Babes in Toyland, and many more.
 For a period in the ‘80s, Hüsker Dü officed in part of what’s now Pancho Villa’s space.
-Contrary to many assumptions, though, Grant Hart’s solo song “2541” isn’t actually about this building.
+Grant Hart’s solo song “2541” pays tribute to both this building and a house on Garfield that shared the same address.
 “It was just a f—pad,” Hart said at a recent show.

 3949 S. 4th Ave.

 If you see a show by Morris Day and the Time, chances are you’ll hear Day ask the crowd to “go back to 1984, and take a trip from the Northside of Minneapolis to the Southside, to the Nacirema Club.”

 The Nacirema (spell it backwards) Club was a converted duplex with a basement that became a BYOB musical hotspot for the local African-American community in the 1970s.
 As told in Andrea Swensson’s forthcoming book Got to Be Something Here: The Rise of the Minneapolis Sound, Jimmy Jam and Terry Lewis used to play there with their early band Flyte Tyme.
 For a while they had a regular gig opening for Wee Willie Walker and the house band, which had Prince as an attentive listener and occasional collaborator.